VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

             break
     }
 ```
+#### Which operations are permitted on pointers?
+Pointers are the variables that are used to store the address location of another variable.
+Operations that are permitted to a pointer are:
+* Increment/Decrement of a Pointer.
+* Addition and Subtraction of integer to a pointer.
+* Comparison of pointers of the same type.

 #### What are Smart Pointers?
 Enlist their types.
 Smart pointers are defined in the std namespace in the memory.h header file.
 They are crucial to the RAII or Resource Acquisition Is Initialization programming idiom.
 The main principle of RAII is to give ownership of any heap-allocated resource—for example, dynamically-allocated memory or system object handles to a stack-allocated object whose destructor contains the code to delete or free the resource and also any associated cleanup code.
 A smart pointer is a class template that you declare on the stack, and initialize by using a raw pointer that points to a heap-allocated object.
 After the smart pointer is initialized, it owns the raw pointer.
 This means that the smart pointer is responsible for deleting the memory that the raw pointer specifies.
 The smart pointer destructor contains the call to delete, and because the smart pointer is declared on the stack, its destructor is invoked when the smart pointer goes out of scope, even if an exception is thrown somewhere further up the stack.<br>
 * **unique_ptr** - Allows exactly one owner of the underlying pointer.
 Can be moved to a new owner, but not copied or shared.
 This type of smart pointers is small and efficient; the size is one pointer and it supports rvalue references for fast insertion and retrieval from C++ Standard Library collections.